 Aside from the primary objective of circulating knowledge among its members, a secondary benefit of holding a collective Annual Scientific Program quickly became apparent: a unique climate of support and collegiality developed within a group of like-minded Dentists gathering from cities and provinces across the country.
 Year by year, as the knowledge base grew, so did the fraternization of its colleagues.
 CARDP Members are more than a mere roster of names, they are true supporters and friends.

 Things have radically changed since the 1960s, in the way knowledge is shared.
 Thanks to technology, it is now possible to obtain continuing education electronically via the world-wide-web without ever leaving home, or by ordering DVDs or downloading short-burst, concentrated instruction videos.
 In the lecture hall, computer driven digital presentations can produce stunning, interactive performance-based experiences that captivate an audience.
 We have so many choices now, from the myriad of convenience-based learning methods to the time tested melting pot where people gather to learn, to become stimulated and to engage in conversation, to agree or examine why they disagree.
 The meeting place remains a favorite method of interaction, for the benefit of each and all.
 This is at the core of The Annual Scientific Meeting.

-It has been four years since the Meeting was last held in Toronto and anticipation has been building over the Program, over who will be showcased and what will be presented.
+The Annual Scientific Meeting is hosted every four years in Montreal, QC, Toronto, ON, Halifax, NS and Vancouver, BC.
 It is the role of the Scientific Program Chair and the Program Committee to put forward a lineup that will inspire, motivate, teach and, moreover, entertain.